oerc-music/meld-testing-ssi3/Notes/SSI3-draft-report.md

 KP: try and situate the report against the Lohengrin/Delius app.
 E.g., how would testing approach would work/apply to existing app.

 KP: in framing report - think about what would be useful for a project like TanC or BitH, and offer recommendations that work towards that.

+KP: different testing approaches - what is effect on technical debt? @@@

+DL: noted the value of paying down tech debt away from pressures of immediate project (e.g. SSI3 work for MELD).